World Snooker Championship: Start of modern era knockout tournaments (1969–1976)

 The 1973 Championship marked a change in format, with the tournament played over two weeks at a single venue rather than over an extended period.
 Sixteen played in the first round, the eight winners playing eight seeded players in the second round.
 In the semi-finals, defending champion Alex Higgins lost 9–23 to Eddie Charlton while Ray Reardon beat John Spencer 23–22.
 In the five-day final Charlton led 7–0 after the opening session but Reardon led 17–13 after two days.
 The match continued to be close but Reardon pulled ahead on the final day to win 38–32, for his second title.
 The 1974 Championship followed a similar format but with somewhat shorter matches and event reduced to ten days.
 Sixty-year-old Fred Davis beat Alex Higgins in the quarter-finals before losing to Ray Reardon.
 Reardon met Graham Miles in the three-day final.
 Reardon led 17–11 after two days and won comfortably 22–12.

 The 1975 Championship was held in Australia.
 Twenty-seven players competed including eight from Australia, sixteen from the United Kingdom, two from Canada and one from South Africa.
 Ray Reardon beat John Spencer and Alex Higgins to reach the final where he met Eddie Charlton.
 The final was held near Melbourne but matches were held in many locations, the semi-finals having been held in Canberra and Brisbane.
 In the final, Reardon won ten of the twelve frames on the second day to lead 16–8 but Charlton won the first nine frames on the third day to lead.
 Reardon then led 23–21 before Charlton won eight frames in a row to lead 29–23, needing just two of the last nine frames to win.
 However Reardon then won seven frames in a row to lead again and, although Charlton levelled the match at 30–30, Reardon won the deciding frame.

-The 1976 World Snooker Championship was held at two venues; half the draw was held in Middlesbrough and half in Manchester, which also hosted the final.
+The 1976 World Snooker Championship took place at two separate venues; one half of the draw was held in Middlesbrough and the other half in Manchester, which also hosted the final.
 Alex Higgins won three close matches to reach the final, where he met Ray Reardon.
 Reardon led 24–15 at the start of the last day and, winning three of the first four frames, took the title 27–16, his fourth successive title.
 There were a number of problems during the tournament including the standard of the tables.
 This was the first year the championship was sponsored under the cigarette brand Embassy.